DISCOVER LOTUS GARDEN

 At that time, she began a practice of mantra meditation, became vegetarian and was reading the yoga teachings, contemplating the deeper meanings of life.
 It was becoming clear that this was the journey she wanted to make her life course.

 In 1970’s, Uddhava dasi had the great fortune to take up the serious study of the Vedic teachings under the guidance of her Spiritual Master, which she continues to do today.
-It was then she was given the name Uddhava devi dasi, which means “the servant of the friends and servants of God.”
+It was then she was given the name Uddhava devi dasi, which means “the servant of the friend and servant of God.”

 Uddhava holds a 200-hour RYT certification and has taught the practice of yoga asanas and meditation in a wide range of venues, from yoga studios and country clubs to cancer centers, prisons, drug rehabilitation and crisis centers.
 Giving the gift of yoga to others has been a lifelong passion.
 She now focuses primarily on teaching meditation and yoga philosophy.
 Hers is an effort to simply pass on what she has been able to capture and apply in her own life from the path of yoga.
 All the work and efforts of maintaining the Lotus Garden Meditation Center are a labor of love and an effort to share the countless gifts and benefits yoga brings with others.